Sarvepalli Radhakrishnan: Academic career

 In 1936 Radhakrishnan was named Spalding Professor of Eastern Religion and Ethics at the University of Oxford, and was elected a Fellow of All Souls College.
 That same year, and again in 1937, he was nominated for the Nobel Prize in Literature, although this nomination process, as for all laureates, was not public at the time.
-Further nominations for the award would continue steadily into the 1960s.
+Further nominations for the awards continued steadily throughout the 1960s.
 In 1939 Pt.
 Madan Mohan Malaviya invited him to succeed him as the Vice-Chancellor of Banaras Hindu University (BHU).
 He served as its Vice-Chancellor till January 1948.

 Political career

 Radhakrishnan started his political career "rather late in life", after his successful academic career.
 His international authority preceded his political career.
 He was one of those stalwarts who attended Andhra Mahasabha in 1928 where he seconded the idea of renaming Ceded Districts division of Madras Presidency as Rayalaseema.
 In 1931 he was nominated to the League of Nations Committee for Intellectual Cooperation, where after "in Western eyes he was the recognized Hindu authority on Indian ideas and a persuasive interpreter of the role of Eastern institutions in contemporary society."